-Renewing your outdoor deck instantly refreshes your living space for you to enjoy with family and friends.
+Renewing your outdoor deck instantly refresh your living space for you to enjoy with family and friends.
 Preparation is the focus and with 2 people in 2 days you can create a relaxing and entertaining area to enjoy all year round.
+Renew your deck this weekend.

 If you’re using water based paint soak your brush in an inch of water for 10-15min, then remove and spin in between your hands to remove excess water.
 If you’re using oil-based paint, follow the same steps using turps.